s2n-cnit/nfvcl-ng/docs/source/blueprints/blueprint.rst

 Flavors
 *******
-Flavors of a blueprint could be problematic, usually flavors for VMs are created on Blueprint creation or when adding nodes to an existing Blueprint.
-It is not always possible to do this operation, depending on user permission.
+Flavors are the technical specification of a VM in a Blueprint, using the right one can be problematic.
+Usually flavors for VMs are created on Blueprint creation or when adding nodes to an existing Blueprint.
+It is not always possible to do this operation, depending on user permission on the VIM.
 In this case it is possible to use an existing flavor.
 The scheme below summarize the behavior depending on the case.